NVIDIA/sentiment-discovery/README.md

 Armed with this information we can use the script to analyze the following exerpt from the beginning of a review about The League of Extraordinary Gentlemen.

 ```
-python3 visualize.py -cuda -experiment_dir ./experiments -experiment_name mlstm_paper -model_dir model -neuron 2388 -load_model e0.pt \
+python3 visualize.py -experiment_dir ./experiments -experiment_name mlstm_paper -model_dir model -cuda \
--text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is one of the all time greats and I have been a fan of his since the 1950's."
+-neuron 2388 -load_model e0.pt -text "25 August 2003 League of Extraordinary Gentlemen: Sean Connery is \
+one of the all time greats and I have been a fan of his since the 1950's."
 ```

 ![sentiment heatmap](./figures/heat_review.png "Sentiment Heatmap")